 You are instructed that an indictment is simply an accusation.
 It is not evidence of anything.
-The defendant has pled not guilty and is presumed to be innocent unless and until proven guilty beyond a reasonable doubt.
+The defendant has pled not guilty and is presumed innocent unless and until proven guilty beyond a reasonable doubt.
 Thus, the defendant begins the trial with a clean slate, with no evidence against him.
-The presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome as to each charge only if the government proves during the trial, beyond a reasonable doubt, each element of the respective crime charged.
+The presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome only if the government proves during the trial, beyond a reasonable doubt, each element of the crime charged.

 There is no burden upon the defendant to prove that he is innocent.
 Instead, the burden of proof remains on the government throughout the trial.
-Accordingly, if the defendant does not testify, you must not consider that fact in any way, or even discuss it, in arriving at your verdicts.
+Accordingly, if the defendant does not testify, you must not consider that fact in any way, or even discuss it, in arriving at your verdict.